TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 20/Proverbs 20.27.md

 ---

-The spirit of man is the lamp of Jehovah, Searching all his innermost parts.
+The spirit of man is Yahweh's lamp, searching all his innermost parts.